-1.1.4.
-Unknown control direction
+1.1.4 Unknown control direction

 Throughout the above motivational discussion on adaptive stabilization and tracking in the restricted context of scalar systems, the structural assumption (1.4) remained in force.
-Can this assumption be weakened?
+Can this assumption be weakened or indeed removed entirely?
 As already noted, the case cb=0 is of neither practical nor mathematical interest.
-The question then is: can assumption (1.4) be replaced by
+The question then is: can assumption (1.4) be weakened to